AbsoluteStratos/CasinoKnight/README.md

 - Modifying an existing scene by loading in a asset bundle exported from Unity
 - Creating a new scene loaded from an asset bundle exported from Unity
 - Creating a new gate from an existing scene to a new scene, including a door way
-- Combining custom assets with pre-loaded in-game assets
+- Development pattern for using existing HK game assets inside your mod
-- Bootstrapping pre-loaded game asset FSM graphs to create custom behavior
+- Development pattern for modifying HK game assets via FSM graphs to create custom behavior
-- Integrating complex sprite animations using unity animator controllers and scripting
+- Integrating complex sprite animations using Unity animator controllers and scripting

 ## Documentation